doughill1000/Library-Module/README.md

 # Library Module

 Javascript modules that can be used to create an application for a mock public library system.
 Books, library books, and physical copies can be created and managed.
-Physical copies of books are assigned serial numbers and can be checked out and returned.
+Copies of books are assigned serial numbers and can be checked out and returned.

 The modules still require unit tests, however it is a strong foundation for a potential library app.